Cognigy/Documentation/docs/webchat/plugins.md

 You can implement plugins in:

 - [The Demo Webchat](#test-plugins-in-demo-webchat) — test plugins from the collection by using the Webchat Endpoint settings.
-- [In your production environment](#set-up-plugins-in-production) — add custom plugins or plugins from the collection to the Webchat widget in your website.
+- [In your code](#set-up-plugins-in-your-code) — add custom plugins or plugins from the collection to the Webchat widget in your website.

 After setting them up, you need to [trigger them in the Flow editor](#trigger-plugins).

 !!! note
-    Plugins created for Webchat v2 are compatible with Webchat v3 but may display lower graphic qualities.
+    Plugins created for Webchat v2 are compatible with Webchat v3 but may display a different styling.

 ## Test Plugins in Demo Webchat